DimsumPanda/example-angular-project-build/README.md

 1. Create a feature branch, e.g. `git checkout -b "feature/test"`
 2. Modify the TERRAFORM_PATH if needed.
 If you had set it on the $PATH, edit the path and replace line 3 with "terraform"
+3. Update the DEPLOY_REPO URL to the repo you creaetd in [part 2](https://github.com/DimsumPanda/example-angular-project-deploy).
 2. Modify the pipelineMasterBranch():
   - replace line 32 with the name of your DockerHub registry which would be your Dockerhub account name.
 3. Modify the pipelineFeatureBranch():
   - replace line 67 with the name of your Dockerhub registry which would be your Dockerhub account name.
 4. You will need to create the registries on Dockerhub, feel free to modify the "image_name" to match the repository name you create in your Dockerhub account.
 5. Save your changes and commit the code to your own Github repository

-We will be using a public Github repo's terraform files to deploy the ASG, feel free to check it out [here](https://github.com/DimsumPanda/example-angular-project-deploy.git).
-If you would like to modify the terraform files used here (sorry it's not a module right now), you can clone/fork the repo into your own repository and then replace the URL in the Jenkinsfile with your own.
+We will be using a public Github repo's terraform files to deploy the ASG [from part 2](https://github.com/DimsumPanda/example-angular-project-deploy.git).

 ### Set up the Jenkins Job
 1. Click on "New Item"